hawamicha/11288031_DCIT205/README.md

    cd <11288031_DCIT205>

-   Replace <11288031_DCIT205> with the name of the project directory.
+   Replace <11288031_DCIT205> with the name of the project directory

-5. [Provide any additional setup instructions if necessary, such as installing dependencies or configuring environment variables.]

-6. [If applicable, provide instructions for running the project locally or deploying it to a server.]

 ## Screenshots
 Here are screenshots showcasing each page of the Computer Science Department website: